Knowing your cruise gratuity rate before setting sail on your cruise ship vacation is a vey smart thing.

-A Caribbean cruise is arguably the best form of family vacation and fun due to the fact that so much is included in a cruise package: accommodations, food and entertainment.
+A Caribbean cruise is arguably the best form of family vacation and fun due to the fact that so much is included in a cruise package: accommodations, food, entertainment plus new places and cultures experienced.

 However, there is one exclusion that may catch some people by surprise (it caught us) - cruise gratuity.
 That's right!